PtFEM/PtFEM.jl/README.md

 Initial focus has been on chapters 4 to 6 of PtFEM in order to figure out how to best structure the toolkit.

 For now I have opted for introducing an extra level in CSoM compared with PtFEM.
-All 'basic' functions can be found in the src/CSoM directory while higher level 'computational flow templates' are in src/"chapter title" directories, e.g. the src/"4 Static Equilibrium" subdirectory for PtFEM chapter 4 programs.
+All 'basic' functions can be found in the src/CSoM directory while higher level 'computational flow templates' are in src/"chapter title" directories, e.g. the src/"4 Static Equilibrium" subdirectory for PtFEM programs in chapter 4.
 In PtFEM no such intermediate template level is used.

 The idea of the templates is that they can be used to quickly setup similar models (but the jury is still out which approach is better).

 The basic functions are also being reviewed for better approaches in [Julia](http://julialang.org) vs. the current 'translated-from-Fortran' flavor.
-Examples of these kind of changes are dropping the idea of skyline storage and directly using Julia sparse matrices and replacing the pair sparin() and spabac() by Julia's cholfact() and '\' operation, i.e. in FE4.1
+Examples of these kind of changes are to drop skyline storage and directly using Julia sparse matrices and replacing the pair sparin() and spabac() by Julia's cholfact() and '\' operation.

-replacing
+E.g. an example of this last change is replacing

 ```
   CSoM.sparin!(kv, kdiag)